Who is Robert Mueller? 3 things you didn't know about the Russia investigation's special counsel

 He has a unique nickname at the Justice Department

-Mueller — whose full name is Robert Swan Mueller III — reportedly has a unique nickname at the U.S. Justice Department in Washington, D.C., reports the Chicago Tribune: “Bobby Three Sticks.”
+Mueller — whose full name is Robert Swan Mueller III — reportedly has a unique nickname at the U.S. Justice Department in Washington, D.C.: “Bobby Three Sticks.”

 WHO'S BEEN CHARGED BY MUELLER IN THE RUSSIA PROBE SO FAR?

-The nickname, according to the publication, has two meanings: It’s apparently a reference to the “III” at the end of his name but is also reportedly inspired by the Boy Scouts’ three-fingered salute.
+The nickname has two meanings: It’s apparently a reference to the “III” at the end of his name but is also reportedly inspired by the Boy Scouts’ three-fingered salute.

 Bonus: